panj0l/Lampung-Character-Recognition/README.md

 # Lampung-Character-Recogniton
 Lampung character recognition using CNN.
-Data was obtained from document manuscripts and handwriting.
+The data was obtained from documents and handwritten scripts.
+So that there were four classes of groups, namely parent characters, parent characters with the above subscripts, parent characters with sub-letters on the side, and parent characters with sub-letters on the bottom.
 I compare two CNN architectures namely Densenet and Alexnet architectures